-Oxygen In Tissue: Transcutaneous Oxygen
+Oxygen in Tissue: Transcutaneous Oxygen Physiologic Considerations

-The transcutaneous oxygen ( $P{tc}O_2$ ) sensor is a Clark electrode that measures oxygen diffusing through the surface of the skin from dermal capillaries.
+The transcutaneous oxygen $(P{tc}o_2)$ sensor is a Clark electrode that measures oxygen diffusing through the surface of the skin from dermal capillaries.
 The sensor must be heated to at least 43°C to facilitate diffusion through the stratum corneum.
-Surface heating also produces hyperemia of the dermal capillaries, which tends to

-"arterialize" the blood and cause a rightward shift in the oxyhemoglobin dissociation curve.
-These effects that tend to increase $P{tc}O_2$ are counterbalanced by other effects that decrease it, namely diffusion gradients and metabolic oxygen consumption by the skin.
-In neonates, the competing effects nearly cancel and $P{tc}O_2$ is approximately equal to PaO2.
-In adults, the stratum corneum is thicker and hence $P{tc}O_2$ is usually lower than PaO2.
-The transcutaneous index, $P{tc}O_2/PaO_2$ , has average values of 1.0 in neonates, 0.9 in pediatric patients, 0.8 in adults, and 0.6 to 0.7 in the elderly.
+Surface heating also produces hyperemia of the dermal capillaries, which tends to "arterialize" the blood and cause a rightward shift in the oxyhemoglobin dissociation curve.
+These effects that tend to increase Ptco2 are counterbalanced by other effects that decrease it, namely diffusion gradients and metabolic oxygen consumption by the skin.
+In neonates, the competing effects nearly cancel and $P{tc}o_2$ is approximately equal to Pao_2 .
+In adults, the stratum corneum is thicker, and hence P{tc}o2 is usually lower than Pao2.
+The transcutaneous index, $P{tc}o_2/$ Pao2, has average values of 1.0 in neonates, 0.9 in pediatric patients, 0.8 in adults, and 0.6 to 0.7 in the elderly.

-The most serious challenges in the interpretation of $P{tc}O_2$ values are their dependence upon cardiac output and skin perfusion.
-Clinical studies have shown that the transcutaneous index falls when the cardiac index decreases below its normal range.
-Animal studies have shown that $P{tc}O_2$ decreases when either PaO2 or cardiac index decreases, and that it closely follows trends in oxygen delivery, (i.e. the product of CO and CaO2).
+The most serious challenges in the interpretation of $P{tc}o_2$ values are their dependence on cardiac output and skin perfusion.
+Clinical studies have shown that the transcutaneous index falls when the cardiac index decreases below its normal range (19).
+Animal studies have shown that $P{tc}o_2$ decreases when either Pao2 or cardiac index decreases and that it closely follows trends in oxygen delivery, (i.e., the product of CO and Cao2).

-Technical problems
+Technical Problems

-There are several practical problems associated with the use of $P{tc}O_2$ sensors.
-The transcutaneous electrode must be gas-calibrated before each application to the skin, and then the sensor requires a 10-15 minute warm-up period.
+There are several practical problems associated with the use of $P{tc}o_2$ sensors.
+The transcutaneous electrode must be gas-calibrated before each application to the skin, and then the sensor requires a 10-15 min warm-up period.
 In children, the warm-up period is usually shorter.
 The sensor membrane and electrolyte must be replaced at least once a week.
-The heated $P{tc}O_2$ electrode can cause small skin burns, particularly at temperatures of 44°C or greater.
-Lower probe temperatures (43 or 43.5°C) should be used on premature infants and neonates, and the sensor location should be changed every 2 to 3 hours.
-In adults with a sensor temperature of 44°C, we have used the same location for 6 to 8 hours with no incidence of burns.
+The heated $P{tc}o_2$ electrode can cause small skin burns, particularly at temperatures of 44°C or greater.
+Lower probe temperatures (43°C or 43.5°C) should be used on premature infants and neonates, and the sensor location should be changed every 2 to 3 h.
+In adults with a sensor temperature of 44°C, we have used the same location for 6 to 8 h with no incidence of burns.